MicrosoftDocs/power-automate-docs/articles/developer/desktop-flow-public-apis.md

   >[!NOTE]
   > - You can still use the status polling as a fallback mechanism even if you provide a callback URL parameter.
   > - Your callback endpoint operation should be idempotent.
-  > - The POST request will be retried 3 times with a 1 second interval if your endpoint responds with a Server Error response (code 500 and above) or a "Request Timeout" response (code 408).
+  > - The POST request will be retried three times with one second interval if your endpoint responds with a Server Error response (code 500 and above) or a "Request Timeout" response (code 408).

 Requirements for the callback URL parameter
 - Your server must have the current [TLS and cipher suites](/power-platform/admin/server-cipher-tls-requirements).
-- Only the HTTPS protocols is allowed.
+- Only the HTTPS protocol is allowed.
-- Access to localhost (loopback) is not permitted.
+- Access to localhost (loopback) isn't permitted.
-- IP addresses cannot be used.
+- IP addresses can't be used.
 You must use a named web address that requires DNS name resolution.
 - Your server must allow connections from [Power Platform and Dynamics 365 services IP address values specified under the AzureCloud service tag](/power-platform/admin/online-requirements#ip-addresses-required).

   >[!TIP]
-  > As the callback call is not authenticated, some precautions should be taken
+  > As the callback call isn't authenticated, some precautions should be taken
   > - Check the flow session Id validity when the callback notification is received.
 Dataverse is the source of truth.
   > - Implement a rate limit strategy on your server side.
   > - Try to limit the callback URL sharing between several organizations.